icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09.md

 - Schaefer,Vincent J.: The Preparation and Use of Water Sensitive Coatings for Sampling Cloud Particles.
 General Electric Research Laboratory Report.
 Contract W-33-038-ac-9151.
 Apr.
 1946.
 - Elliott, H. W.: Cloud Droplet Camera.
 National Research Laboratories Report No. M.I.-7O1.
 National Research Council of Canada, Ottawa, Canada.
 Dec.
 1947.

-NACA-RM-A9C09 is cited 4 times:
+NACA-RM-A9C09 is cited 4 times in the NACA Icing Publications Database [^3]:

 - Perkins, Porter J.: Flight Instrument for Measurement of Liquid-Water Content in Clouds at Temperatures Above and Below Freezing.
 NACA-RM-E50J12a, 1951.
 - Howell, Wallace E.: Comparison of Three Multicylinder Icing Meters and Critique of Multicylinder Method.
 NACA-TN-2708, 1952.